jpsaha/typst-site/README.md

 └── lec3_content.typ
 ```

-The wrapper contains metadata and the `_content.typ` file contains the actual lecture material.
+The wrapper contains metadata and imports or includes the corresponding content file.

 For example: